shama/posix-tools/README.md

 # posix-tools

-A collection of posix tools (or similiar to) available on npm.
+A collection of posix tools (or similar to) available on npm.

 Ideally they should be written in JavaScript and run (through virtual file systems, etc) in a browser.